-Jennifer Rattray is The University of Winnipegs first Associate Vice-President of Indigenous, Government, and Community Affairs and a member of Peepeekisis First Nation with roots in northern Manitoba.
-As Associate Vice-President, Jennifer is responsible for leading interaction between the University and Indigenous governments and communities, as well as federal, provincial and municipal governments and the community-at-large.
+Jennifer is The University of Winnipegs first Associate Vice-President of Indigenous, Government, and Community Affairs and a member of Peepeekisis First Nation with roots in northern Manitoba.
+As Associate Vice-President, she is responsible for leading interaction between the University and Indigenous governments and communities, as well as federal, provincial and municipal governments and the community-at-large.

 In the 2013/14 academic year, the number of Aboriginal students at The University of Winnipeg is more than 12%, and Jennifer and a team of professors, staff and administrators want to ensure every student feels welcome and has the supports to succeed.
 She is fortunate to work closely with Dr. Lloyd Axworthy, President and Vice-Chancellor, honorary member of Sagkeeng First Nation, a pipe carrier, and Canadas foreign affairs minister from 1996 to 2000, to achieve these goals.
 Jennifer also works with partners in government and in the public and private sectors to assist in funding the Universitys strategic capital and programming initiatives.